rudin-jiang/QuantumChemistryCpp/Project#01/README.md

 }
 ```

-> Large programs tend to use independently developed libraries.
-Such libraries also tend to define a large number of global names, such as classes, functions, and templates.
-When an application uses libraries from many different vendors, it is almost inevitable that some of these names will clash.
+Here we will explain what this code does.
+Large programs tend to use independently developed libraries.
+Such libraries also tend to define a large number of global name.
+When our program uses different libraries, it is almost inevitable that some of these global names will clash.
 [Namespaces](https://en.cppreference.com/w/cpp/language/namespace) provide a controlled mechanism for preventing name collisions.
-Namespaces partition the global namespace.
-A namespace is a scope.
-By defining a library’s names inside a namespace, library authors (and users) can avoid the limitations inherent in global names.
+Names defined in a namespace are not visible in the global namespace.
+If you want to use a name defined in the namespace, you need to specify the namespace name.
+For example, if you want to use `Vec3d` defined in namespace `nhfMath`, you should use `nhfMath::Vec3d`.

 在使用 namespace 时需要注意的一些地方

 * 不要在namespace内部include头文件
 * 不要在namespace内部using其他namespace

 *

-在这个项目中，我将把所有与数学有关的内容放在 `nhfMath` 的命名空间中，把所有与分子积分有关的内容放在 `nhfInt` 命名空间中，将其他量化计算的内容放在 `nhf` 的命名空间中。
+*

+In this document, the items related to mathematics, molecular integral, and other quantitative calculation will be classified into the namespace `nhfMath`, `nhfInt`, and `nhf` respectively.

 ## Building with CMake